Frequently Asked Questions

 - Domain spoofing through mail server compromise

-CanIPhish looks to provide visibility over items 3, 4 and 6.
+CanIPhish looks to provide visibility over techniques 1, 2 and 4.
 Available mitigations for the remaining items have been detailed in this CanIPhish Article.

 The Senders Policy Framework (SPF) has historically been a key source of truth for identifying where authorised mail senders are located (e.g. X.X.X.X IP address is authorised to send emails on behalf of XYZ.com).
 Unfortunately, there’s an inherit weakness in the SPF protocol whereby threat actors can trick mail receivers and ultimately bypass SPF checks.

 To fix this loophole the DMARC protocol was introduced which includes a security fix ensuring SPF-bypass attacks can’t occur.
 To allow DMARC to enforce these protections, the DMARC policy for a domain needs to be set to a ‘quarantine’ or ‘reject’ configuration.